Suicide bombers kill dozens during prayers at Afghan mosque

 Story highlights

-- One bomber fired on worshipers before blowing himself up, police spokesman says
+- One bomber fired on worshippers before blowing himself up, police spokesman says

-- It's not immediately clear who was behind the attack on Shiite mosque in Herat

 Kabul, Afghanistan (CNN)A pair of suicide bombers killed at least 29 people Tuesday night at a Shiite mosque in Herat, Afghanistan, a provincial spokesman said.